voyagermesh/voyager/docs/user-guide/README.md

 You Can Learn more about `certificate.appscode.com` by reading [this doc](../component/certificate.md).

-## Running voyager alongside with other ingress controller
+## Running Voyager alongside with other ingress controller
-voyager can be configured to handle default kubernetes ingress or only ingress.appscode.com. voyager can also be run along side with other controllers.
+Voyager can be configured to handle default kubernetes ingress or only ingress.appscode.com.
+Voyager can also be run along side with other controllers.

 ```sh